Top 10 Destinations in Vietnam

 Our pick #1

 Halong Bay is the jewel in Vietnam’s scenic crown.
 Widely considered to be one of the natural wonders of the world, this UNESCO World Heritage listed region is simply breathtaking.
 Thousands of karst limestone and jungle covered peaks and isles, rise dramatically out of the emerald waters of the bay.
-On the famous islands of Halong Bay, caves, hidden coves and beautiful beaches await discovery and the towering peaks provide some of the best rock climbing in South East Asia.
+On the famous islands of Halong Bay, caves, secret coves and beautiful beaches await discovery and the towering peaks provide some of the best rock climbing in South East Asia.
 The ideal way to explore Halong Bay is onboard a traditional Junk boat which can either be privately chartered or shared.
-Enjoy a cruise on a Junk and explore remote offshore islands, kayak and swim in the warm waters and capture an incredible sunset over a panorama of peaks.
+Enjoy a cruise on a junk boat and explore remote offshore islands, kayak and swim in the warm waters and capture an incredible sunset over a panorama of peaks.

 Our pick #2